Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Mangave ‘Macho Mocha’

 ‘Macho Mocha’ offers thick, fleshy, and purple-gray-green leaves.
 It has purple spots all over it and at the end of the foliage.
-The dense flecks give the leaves a purple hue.
+The dense flecks and dual colors make it a purple and green succulent.

 Botanical Name: Tradescantia pallida ‘Purpurea’